2024 School Construction Bond and Replacement Technology/Capital Levy

 School Construction Bond

-The 2024 Bond would continue the districts' commitment to replacing our aging school buildings with schools built to today's safety standards, equipped for today's learning.
+The 2024 Bond continues the district's commitment to replacing our aging school buildings with schools built to today's safety standards, equipped for today's learning.
 This bond will rebuild four schools, build one new school and fund capital improvements across the district.

 The Facility Advisory Committee (FAC), made up of parents, community members, instructional and classified staff, spent about 10 months preparing a bond recommendation for the School Board.